 pointer, we get amazing tools to improve accessibility and usability of our websites.
 Just let the user be in control how to view your amazing design and it’ll be a success for everyone.

-- Big news were announced this week by Let’s Encrypt: Beginning from 2018, they will offer free Wildcard Certificates5 as well.
+- Big news were announced this week by Let’s Encrypt: Beginning from 2018, they will offer free Wildcard Certificates as well.

-- Docracy6 is a community-driven platform for free legal documents.
+- Xodo Sign is a community-driven platform for free legal documents.
 It already covers a lot of categories and might become useful in future for you.

 - Christian Haschek found an interesting way to defend a website with gzip “bombs” against rogue clients.

-:focus-withinCSS pseudo-selector11 is a nice way to enhance your form sections further.
-Browser support12 is still a bit limited so far but it’s already worth thinking about adding it to your code to improve design and usability for those whose browser support the selector already.
+:focus-withinCSS pseudo-selector is a nice way to enhance your form sections further.
+Browser support is still a bit limited so far but it’s already worth thinking about adding it to your code to improve design and usability for those whose browser support the selector already.